wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/3-configure.md

 |     Validate a   document                                   |     X                                                                       |     X                |
 |     Delete a   document                                     |                                                                             |     X                |

-*When someone opens a processed document, he automatically assigns it to himself.
+*When someone opens a processed document, they automatically assign it to themselves.
 Other validators will no longer see this document in the list and would get an error if they tried to update it.

 > [!NOTE]
 > If your company does not need to have role-based access control, you can just assign the **System customizer** role to everybody.